MvvmCross/MvvmCross/docs/_documentation/upgrading/upgrade-to-mvvmcross-80.md

 Order: 4
 ---

+> If you have other migration issues than described here.
+Please chime in on [this issue on GitHub][gh-docs-issue].

 A breaking change in MvvmCross 8 is that you now explicitly have to implement your own MvxSetup derivative and implement two logging related methods.
 MvvmCross doesn't provide any defaults for this.

 > An example of changes necessary to upgrade the TipCalc project from 7.1.2 to 8.0.1 can be found [here in this Pull Request][upgrade-pr].